More About FACs

 He gave me a strange look and very quietly said, "I was shot down over the A Shau Valley."

-After comparing notes, I told him that I had been there and had some pictures of the rescue.
+After comparing notes, I told him that I thought I had been there and might have some pictures of the rescue.

 After I got home, I dug through my old footlocker and came up with